vladcc/object-oriented-c/README.txt

 - Diamond inheritance*
 - Virtual base classes
 - Virtual methods
-- Full control over how your classes behave
+- Control over how your classes behave
-- Full control over where they get allocated
+- Control over where they get allocated
 - Very little work upfront

 * The diamond problem is a multiple inheritance problem, but here we distinguish between both as